 Before I start on tips, I want to mention that even though these tips are more for inpatient rehabilitation facilities, anyone can follow them.
 Majority of the key factors from below will help you manage your day and schedule in a better way no matter what type of settings you work in.
 You may have to tweak a little to fit them into your day!

 Time management is the key to survival in today’s fast-paced healthcare system.
 The ability to manage your time efficiently will land you a successful career no matter what the profession is.

 Majority of places, you will get your schedule when you start the day.
 Based on your schedule, you need to manage your time in the facility efficiently.

 Be Efficient in your day and in your career :

 Make rounds in the morning after you have your schedule.
 Decide the time with patients when you can see them, discuss if they will bring them self in the gym for therapy or you need to send a tech for transport.
 Knowing these details will save a lot of time.
-This way you will also find out if any of your patients have an appointment.
+This way you will find out if any of your patients have an appointment.
 So you can provide rehab accordingly and don’t miss them!
-This takes less than 10 minutes and it helps a lot to start your day right and finish it right.
+This takes less than 10 minutes and it proves a lot of necessary information.
+This way you can start your day right and finish it right.